top of page

 • Patient reports of non-restorative sleep, fatigue, or snoring

-Why These Oral Manifestations Matter for Long-Term Health
+The Importance of Recognizing Oral Manifestations for Long-Term Health

-Because bruxism, xerostomia, and periodontal activity often coexist with airway vulnerability, they can contribute to:
+Bruxism, xerostomia, and periodontal activity often coexist with airway vulnerability.
+This coexistence can contribute to:

 • Increased inflammatory load